capenaka/SlicerUpperAirwaySegmentator/README.md

 Supported by the [tk Add source of funding here]

-This extension builds upon the work of [G. Dot (Université Paris Cité, AP-HP, Arts-et-Métiers), L. Gajny (Arts-et-Métiers), R. Fenioux (Kitware SAS), T. Pelletier (Kitware SAS)] in the [Slicer DentalSegmentator](https://github.com/gaudot/SlicerDentalSegmentator/tree/main).
+This extension builds upon the work of G. Dot (Université Paris Cité, AP-HP, Arts-et-Métiers), L. Gajny (Arts-et-Métiers), R. Fenioux (Kitware SAS), T. Pelletier (Kitware SAS) in the [Slicer DentalSegmentator project](https://github.com/gaudot/SlicerDentalSegmentator/tree/main).
 The original code structure and core functionalities have been adapted and expanded for the purpose of this project.

 <!-- ### Changes Made